takhs91/empower/README.md

-- One or more embedded PC running a recent linux distribution and supporting OpenVSwitch with at least two Ethernet ports (I'm currently using Soekris 6501-70 with 12 Gigabit Ethernet Ports).
+- One or more embedded PC running a recent linux distribution and supporting OpenVSwitch with at least two Ethernet ports (I'm currently using Soekris 6501-70 boards with 12 Gigabit Ethernet Ports).

-Building EmPOWER from sources
+Building a WTP image from sources
 ---------------------

 Clone the EmPOWER repository and pull the submodules: